dudeperf3ct/dudeperf3ct.github.io/_posts/2018-12-23-Magic-of-Style-Transfer.md

 <img src='/images/style_transfer/dog_augmentation.jpg' width="60%"/>
 </p>

-The general principle is to expand the training data by applying operations that reflect real-world variation.
-There are many ways to augment the data like random crop, center crop, scale, resize, color normalization, contrast, brightness, random zoom, horizontal flip, vertical flip, adding gaussian noise, etc. We are making our neural network more robust to different kinds of real-world scenarios that can occur other than our ideal dataset.
+The general principle is to expand the training data by applying operations that reflect real-world variation. <span class='red'> There are many ways to augment the data like random crop, center crop, scale, resize, color normalization, contrast, brightness, random zoom, horizontal flip, vertical flip, adding gaussian noise, etc. <>/span We are making our neural network more robust to different kinds of real-world scenarios that can occur other than our ideal dataset.
 One must be careful not to apply transformations that would change the correct class.
 For example, optical character recognition tasks require recognizing the difference between “b” and “d” and the difference between “6” and “9,” so horizontal flips and 180 degree rotations are not appropriate ways of augmenting datasets for these tasks.

 ### Early Stopping

 The idea of Early Stopping is very simple yet effective.
-Consider below training and validation graph, let us measure the performance of our model on a separate validation dataset during the training iterations.
-We may then observe that, despite constant score improvements on the training data, the model's performance on the validation dataset would only improve during the first stage of training, reach an optimum at some point and then turn to getting worse with further iterations.
-It thus seems reasonable to stop training at the point when the minimal validation error is achieved.
-Training the model any further only leads to overfitting.
+Consider below training and validation graph, let us measure the performance of our model on a separate validation dataset during the training iterations. <span class='red'> We may then observe that, despite constant score improvements on the training data, the model's performance on the validation dataset would only improve during the first stage of training, reach an optimum at some point and then turn to getting worse with further iterations.
+It thus seems reasonable to stop training at the point when the minimal validation error is achieved. </span> Training the model any further only leads to overfitting.
 Early stopping actually more explicitly limits the complexity of the final model.

 <p align="center">
 <img src='/images/style_transfer/early_stopping.png' width="60%"/>